 Hunger Free America Corporate Office is located in Hanford California we have been empowering Leaders and Transforming Lives since 2001.

-A faith-based grassroots corporation with component designed to enhance the quality of life and well-being of others.
+A faith-based grassroots corporation with a component designed to enhance the quality of life and well-being of others.
 HFA envisioned a shared vision of equipping youth for the future.
 Min.
-Robinson is an Alumnus of FPU and have exemplify his Christian values learned and taughted by the University.
-Which in turn helped build a commmunity intiative into a national initiative within 2 years of receiving nonprofit status.
+Robinson is an Alumnus of FPU and have exemplified his Christian values learned and taught by the University.
+Which in turn helped build a community initiative into a national initiative within 2 years of receiving nonprofit status.
 They support strategies that provide ownership to all participants and like-minded organization.
-The organization leadership program offer youth an opportunity to showcase their skills, abilities and complicated issues.
+The organization leadership program offers youth an opportunity to showcase their skills, abilities and complicated issues.
 The organization leadership understands the importance to build up healthy families.

 We make every attempt to build up healthy families.
 We work in teams and groups to forge relationships to achieve the change needed.
-Staff and volunteers are strongly encouraged to provide feedback and input with action plans.
+Staff and volunteers are strongly encouraged to provide feedback and input on action plans.
 HFA focus more on clients positive strengths to problems and solutions.
 Our objective is to work side-by-side with clients.
-Our goal is to minimize any and all economical risk or loss for low income families.
-The organization is currently seeking partnerships with churches, businesses and corporations during business in CA Kings County or nationally.
-The organization understand issues that affect community.
+Our goal is to minimize any and all economic risk or loss for low-income families.
+The organization is currently seeking partnerships with churches, businesses, and corporations during business in CA Kings County or nationally.
+The organization understands issues that affect a community.
 If your church or organization are interested in establishing a shared community approach.
 Call us (559) 900-8695